Data as a service: Use of DaaS business model in different areas

+In the realm of business data, DaaS vendors such as Enigma Technologies aggregate and provide insights into various aspects of business operations, such as revenue profiling, market analysis, business onboarding, and competitive benchmarking.
+These services enable businesses to optimize their strategies, identify market opportunities, and enhance operational efficiency.
+For instance, some DaaS providers focus on collecting and analyzing data from retail locations to help companies understand revenue patterns, customer behavior, and market trends, thereby informing site selection and expansion strategies.

 There are companies in the DaaS market which offer weather forecasting services based on meteorological data collected around the world.

 Benefits

 Data as a service operates on the premise that data quality can occur in a centralized place, cleansing and enriching data and offering it to different systems, applications, or users, irrespective of where they were in the organization, or on the network.
 DaaS undertakes to provide the following advantages: